 Sophisticated invasive attacks are frequently launched in an attempt to obtain cryptographic keys from secure ICs.
 If obtained, the security provided by the IC is thoroughly compromised.
 A key derived from a physically unclonable function (PUF) provides an unprecedented level of protection against invasive attacks, since the PUF-based key does not exist in memory or another static state.

 In our PUF-based ChipDNA™ secure authenticators, each key exists as a precise analog characteristic of the IC, making it immune to all known invasive attack tools and capabilities.
-Each IC’s unique ChipDNA-generated key is repeatable over temperature, voltage, and IC operating life conditions.
+Each IC’s unique ChipDNA-generated key, since it is based on a physical unclonable function, is repeatable over temperature, voltage, and IC operating life conditions.